George Ryga: Career

 He made a significant contribution to popular music when he wrote lyrics for a series of songs composed by the members of the Vancouver-based band The Collectors for the soundtrack of his 1969 play Grass and Wild Strawberries.
 Early Morning, the single release from the resulting Grass & Wild Strawberries album, became a minor local hit, and the showstopping album track Seventeenth Summer was re-recorded by the band after it underwent a membership change and changed its name to Chilliwack.
 The distinctive track, strongly influenced by First Nations musical forms, became a signature tune in live shows by Chilliwack for many years afterward.

 Death

 He died in Summerland, British Columbia in 1987.
 His home was turned into the George Ryga Centre, an arts and culture centre, which existed until 2012 when it closed due to financial challenges.
 It is now in private hands.

 Recognition

 A biography, The Ecstasy of Resistance, by James Hoffman, was published in 1995.

 Since 2004, the George Ryga Award for Social Awareness in Literature has been presented to a British Columbian writer who has published a book with significant social themes.
 The 2021 recipient was Geoff Mynett.

 A wall plaque to commemorate George Ryga was installed in the newly-opened Summerland Library in October of 2015.
-In 2016 the Ryga Arts Festival, inspired by George Ryga, was started in Summerland and so far has continued through 2021.
+In 2016 the Ryga Arts Festival, inspired by George Ryga, was started in Summerland and has continued through 2026.
 In 2020, a George Ryga archive was established at the Summerland Museum.